A Single-Loop Deep Actor-Critic Algorithm for Constrained Reinforcement Learning with Provable Convergence: Preliminaries

-Consider a downlink MU-MIMO system consisting of a base station (BS) equipped with $N_{t}$ antennas and $K$ single-antenna users ($N_{t}\geq K$), where the BS maintains $K$ dynamic data queues for the burst traffic flows to each user.
+Some mission-critical applications in the forthcoming 6G communication, such as Internet-of-Things and virtual reality applications, are emerging and call for low-delay communication services for each user \cite{URLLC2,XR,URLLC3}.
+Now we consider a delay-constrained power control problem, which aims to obtain a policy $\pi_{\boldsymbol{\theta}}$ to satisfy this stringent requirement with minimal long-term average power consumption.
+Consider a downlink MU-MIMO system consisting of a $N_{t}$-antennas base station (BS) and $K$ single-antenna users ($N_{t}\geq K$), where the BS maintains $K$ dynamic data queues for the burst traffic flows to each user.
 Suppose that the time dimension is partitioned into decision slots indexed by $t$ with slot duration $t_{0}$, and each queue dynamic of the $k$-user has a random arrival data rate $A_{k}\left(t\right)$, where $E\left[A_{k}\right]=\lambda_{k}$.
 The data rate $R_{k}\left(t\right)$ of user $k$ is given by

-where we omit the time slot index for conciseness, $B$ denotes the bandwidth, $\boldsymbol{h}_{k}$ is the downlink channel of the $k$-th user, $\sigma_{k}^{2}$ is the noise power at the $k$-th user, $P_{k}$ is the power allocated to the $k$-th user and $\boldsymbol{v}_{k}\left(\alpha_{Z}\right)$ is the normalized regularized zero-forcing (RZF) precoder with regularization factor $\alpha_{Z}$ \cite{RZF}.
-Then the queue dynamic of the $k$-user $Q_{k}\left(t\right)$ is given by
+where we omit the time slot index for conciseness, $B$ denotes the bandwidth, $\boldsymbol{h}_{k}$ is the downlink channel of the $k$-th user, $\sigma_{k}^{2}$ is the noise power at the $k$-th user, $P_{k}$ is the power allocated to the $k$-th user, and $\boldsymbol{v}_{k}\left(\alpha_{Z}\right)$ is the normalized regularized zero-forcing (RZF) precoder with regularization factor $\alpha_{Z}$ \cite{RZF}.
+Then, the queue dynamic of the $k$-user $Q_{k}\left(t\right)$ is given by